MIT CSAIL employs machine learning to optimize vaccine designs

 A study coauthored by researchers at MIT’s Computer Science and Artificial Intelligence Laboratory (CSAIL) describes an open source system that introduces methods for designing, evaluating, and augmenting both new and existing vaccine designs.
-The system — OptiVax — leverages machine learning to select short strings of amino acids called peptides that are predicted to provide high populate coverage for a vaccine.
+The system — OptiVax — leverages machine learning to select short strings of amino acids called peptides that are predicted to provide high population coverage for a vaccine.

 Fewer than 12% of all drugs entering clinical trials end up in pharmacies, and it takes at least 10 years for medicines to complete the journey from discovery to the marketplace.
 Clinical trials alone take six to seven years, on average, putting the cost of R&D at roughly $2.6 billion, according to the Pharmaceutical Research and Manufacturers of America.